Best-Ever Cranberry Recipes for Thanksgiving

 Cranberry Grand Marnier Sparkler

-Take a detour from traditional cranberry sauce and try this recipe that combines fresh cranberries with sweet dates, sage and orange.
+Take a detour from traditional cranberry sauce and try this recipe that combines fresh cranberries with sweet dates, sage and orange for a side dish your guests will remember.
 You can make this no-cook cranberry relish in less than a minute in the food processor.
 It's a divine accompaniment to roast turkey and perfect on a turkey sandwich as well.

 Cranberry Bundt Cake